Report: Childhood poverty persists in fast-growing Southwest

 The report measured 16 indicators of childhood well-being, from the rate of low birthweights and teen pregnancy to third-grade reading abilities and the prevalence of single-parent families.

 Texas’ childhood population swelled by an additional 2.5 million since 1990.
 The number of children in poverty there increased from about 1.1 million to 1.5 million, according to the foundation.
+In Arizona, it rose by 60% to 332,000 children.

 In Nevada, the number of impoverished children more than tripled to 125,000 since 1990.